cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/dell-wyse-fujitsu-futro.md

 forward, but I was expecting a more "out-of-the-box" experience with a USB adapter.
 You might want to look for another USB adapter that is supported by the Linux kernel out-of-the-box.

+> **2022-10-16 Addendum**: a friend pointed me towards [Bingfu M.2 WiFi Antenna](https://www.amazon.de/dp/B09V4F57PV/), which should have been able to
+> solve my internal wifi card problem.
+But that is for another time.

 ## Benchmark